cdown/sshrc/README.md

     $ type ..
     .. is aliased to `cd ..'

 You can use this to set environment variables, define functions, and run post-login commands.
-It's that simple.
+It's that simple, and it won't impact other users on the server - even if they use sshrc too.
 For more advanced configuration, continue reading.

 <h2>Advanced configuration</h2>